simianhacker/bunyan-elasticsearch/README.md

 ## Logstash Template

 By default bunyan-stream-elasticsearch will create an index with a specific mapping template for your indexPattern.
+Template name will be 'template-logstash-' with default settings.
+If your index pattern is for example '[test-]YYYY.MM.DD[-pattern]', template name will be 'template-test--pattern'.
+Each time node app is starting, template is overwrite.
-You can disabled it via option `template:false` or overwrite it via `template:{es template}`
+You can disabled it via option `template:false` or overwrite it via `template:{es template}`.

 ## Custom Write function